joharha5581/sep10-freedom-project/blog/entry04.md

 I also learned that A-Frame is helpful because it uses HTML-like syntax, which makes it easier to understand compared to more complex 3D programming tools.

 ##### Evidence of Tinkering
-To show evidence of my work, I included screenshots of my VR scene and code snippets from the changes I made while experimenting with different objects and properties.